Tell us about your case, and we will tell you how we can help!

 How Is Child Support Calculated in California?

-The court's determination will be pursuant to guideline formulas that take into account factors such as:
+The court's determination follows guideline formulas that include factors such as:

 - Number of children